dami-gg/birres/README.md

 * `cd functions && yarn dev` to start the cloud functions server
 * Cloud functions will run on `http://localhost:5001`

-You can also execute both together with the following command from the project root:
+You can also execute both together with the following command from the project root directory:

 * `yarn dev`